Epidemics on random intersection graphs: Main results and heuristics

-Now consider a typical individual, $j^*$ say, that is part of one of the litters of $i^*$.
-In the limit as $n \to \infty$, (i) individual $j^*$ belongs to $\check{X}\sim\mathcal{MP}(\tilde{A})$ cliques, in addition to the clique $j^*$ was infected through (i.e.~the one also containing $i^*$), having sizes distributed independently as $\mathcal{MP}(\tilde{B})+1$ and (ii) apart from $j^*$, the $\check{X}+1$ cliques containing $j^*$ are disjoint.
-(The size biasing here arises because, in the construction of $G^{(n)}$, the probability that a vertex joins a given clique is proportional to the weight of that vertex; see Remark~\ref{remark2.2}.)
-Individual $j^*$ will trigger a local epidemic in each of the $\check{X}$ `new' cliques it belongs to.
+Now consider a typical individual, $j^*$ say, that is part of one of the litters of~$i^*$.
+In the limit as $n \to\infty$, (i) individual $j^*$ belongs to $\check {X}\sim\mathcal{MP}(\tilde{A})$ cliques, in addition to the clique $j^*$ was infected through (i.e., the one also containing~$i^*$), having sizes distributed independently as $\mathcal{MP}(\tilde{B})+1$ and (ii) apart from $j^*$, the $\check{X}+1$ cliques containing $j^*$ are disjoint.
+(The size biasing here arises because, in the construction of $G^{(n)}$, the probability that a vertex joins a given clique is proportional to the weight of that vertex; see Remark \ref{remark2.2}.)
+Individual $j^*$ will trigger a local epidemic in each of the $\check{X}$ ``new'' cliques it belongs to.
 The total number of individuals infected (excluding $j^*$) in these $\check{X}$ local epidemics (the sum of the sizes of the litters of $j^*$) is distributed as

-where, given $\check{X}$, the random variables $T(\check{Y}_1),T(\check{Y}_2),\cdots,T(\check{Y}_{\check{X}})$ are independent.
+where, given $\check{X}$, the random variables $T(\check{Y}_1),T(\check {Y}_2),\ldots,T(\check{Y}_{\check{X}})$ are independent.

 The construction of the epidemic process may be continued in the obvious fashion.
-It follows that, if the population size $n$ is large, the number of infected individuals in the early stages of the epidemic process may be approximated by a (Galton-Watson) branching process, with one initial ancestor, and offspring distribution that of $C^f$ in the initial generation and of $\tilde{C}^f$ in all subsequent generations.
+It follows that, if the population size $n$ is large, the number of infected individuals in the early stages of the epidemic process may be approximated by a (Galton--Watson) branching process, with one ancestor, and offspring distribution distributed as $C^f$ in the initial generation and as $\tilde{C}^f$ in all subsequent generations.
 This approximation is made precise by using a coupling argument in Section~\ref{pextinctionthm}.
 The coupling between the epidemic and branching processes breaks down when a clique used to spread a local epidemic intersects a previously used clique, which, with probability tending to one as $n\to\infty$, happens if and only if the branching process does not go extinct.

 Let